Email Marketing KPIs

 If many email subscribers share your messages, you’re likely creating content that resonates well with them.

-This metric also helps email marketers understand the impact of their email campaigns, as it can increase brand awareness and lead to more sales.
+This metric also helps email marketers understand the impact of their email campaigns, as it Can enhance brand visibility and increase sales.

 How to Calculate: Forwarding/sharing rate = (Number of emails forwarded or clicks on share button/ total number of emails delivered) *100